Skip to Main Content

 Annotated Bibliography

-From your initial list of peer-reviewed scholarly articles (not dissertations, magazines, or policy papers), you will select 8 or 15 sources to annotate.
+From your finalized list of peer-reviewed scholarly articles (NOT magazines, or policy papers), you will identify and select between 8 to 14 sources to annotate.
 You will identify the most compelling and most relevant sources to your academic field and research inquiry (your investigation into your topic, issue/problem and ideas).
 The number of scholarly sources you are required to annotate depends on your course pathway; Option 1 or Option 2.

 You will follow this guide for your annotations: A summary, an evaluation of the text, and a reflection on its applicability to his/her/their own research, respectively.